Team

 carol tanCarol Tan is Deputy CEO of Asia Philanthropy Circle.
 To inspire more fair, prosperous and sustainable societies and enable philanthropy to play a catalytic role in achieving this, Carol is devoted to building coalitions across the public, private, and people sectors.
 As DyCEO, she charts APC’s direction to grow the collective impact of our community, leveraging her global experience in philanthropy at The Rockefeller Foundation, urban development policy in New York City government, humanitarian aid with Harvard and the Red Cross, and management consulting at Boston Consulting Group in Asia.
 Carol holds a Master in Public Policy from the Harvard Kennedy School, a BA in Economics and Political Science from the University of California at Berkeley and was selected as a Coro New York 2019 civic leader.
 She enjoys kickboxing, photography, reading and travel.

-Jasmine Khin (Associate)
+Jasmine Khin (Senior Associate)

-jasmine khinJasmine Khin is an associate at APC.
-Her began her journey in social impact at APC as she started exploring how to bridge the gap between theory and practice.
+jasmine khinJasmine Khin is a Senior Associate at APC.
+She began her journey in social impact at APC as she started exploring how to bridge the gap between theory and practice.
 She cares deeply about human rights, climate action, and sustainable development in Asia.
 Previously, she was a teaching assistant in Philosophy, where she taught classes in ethics, classics, and political philosophy.
 She has an MA in philosophy from Northwestern University and graduated with a Bachelor of Arts in Philosophy and English Literature from Kalamazoo College in 2018.
 During her free time, she is a facilitator for Climate Fresk, a pedagogical card game based on the climate science in the IPCC reports, a yogi, runner, and climber.
 While she was based in the US, she tutored refugee children in Chicago and worked on a pro bono consulting project for a digital financial literacy platform geared towards first generation students.

-Jerome Ong (Intern)
+Jerome Ong (Associate)

 Jerome